syrshax/TFG-HyperledgerFabric/README.md

 ## Instalation

-For installing and testing the net, It will only work with 1 peer (unless you chose to init the 2nd and 3rd peer) for testing the chaincode and genesis config.
-It's still very early version.
+For installing and testing the net, you need to create the crypto material, setting up the core.yaml and orderer.yaml, creating a genesis block config and then join all memebers into the blockchain.

+I've made a script that automate the creation and joining process.
+You must redo the local configuration of your peers and orderer refering to your own network configuration.

 **Not automated yet!
 As version 1.0 Must be done manually. run_network.sh not working properly.**